-Whether you’re a beginner runner just starting your running journey or an experienced runner getting back in the game, it’s always a good time to set a goal of running a mile a day.
+Whether you’re a beginner runner just starting your running journey or an experienced runner getting back in the game, the goal of running a mile a day can be a nice way to build consistency.

 In truth, I usually do NOT recommend running streaks.
 In other words, running daily.